-At present, JCOAL is carrying out geographical surveys, exploration, and information and data analysis to identify potentiality of overseas coal resources.
-At the same time, JCOAL is continuously working to improve the assessment capacity and technological capability concerning development import, and to enhance provision of information and services to the member companies, coal resources developers, suppliers, and users, in accordance to their needs.
+Today, JCOAL conducts field surveys, exploration, and data analysis to identify the potential of overseas coal resources.
+In addition, JCOAL is continuously enhancing its own assessment and technological capability concerning captive imports, as well as offering more and improved information and services that are suited to our member companies, coal resource developers, coal suppliers, and users.

 Coal outcrop in Mongolia

-Since fiscal 2009, JCOAL has been collecting data on coal quality and untapped coal resources and reserves in Japan, Indonesia, Australia, North America (USA and Canada), Mongolia and Russia.
-Collected data are released on the JCOAL Data Bank website.
+Since FY2009, JCOAL has collected data about coal quality and coal reserves including low-rank coals and untapped resources in Japan, Indonesia, Australia, North America (US and Canada), Mongolia, Russia, Mozambique, South Africa and Colombia.
+Collected data is available in the Coal Data Bank.

 The assessment of a coal mine requires a wide range of surveys and analysis, including assessing the quantity of coal resource, mining method, mine design (including coal mining, coal preparation, and transportation), operations design, transportation infrastructure, coal sale planning, and environmental measures.
 Under contract to coal companies and other customers, JCOAL has experts in the relevant fields undertake work such as the surveys required for coal mine development, the assessment of existing mines, and consulting on improvements to operating practices at working mines.

 JCOAL also undertakes infrastructure surveys for JOGMEC and other projects in coal-producing countries, including Indonesia, India, Vietnam, Myanmar, China, and Mozambique, etc.